-City of Lake cklist for Residential Solar Energy Installations Required Drawings and Plans: (See next three page es for examples.) the ro ng cross section detail (see example) with bof of the subject property, including the fi Identification of rafter size, spacing, and spar - Approximation of roof slope nbedment of bolts (i.e. 5/16 th " lags with minimum 3" (circle explain and attach explanation if more sp tion of structure illustrating the appearance of ace is need. finishe ed height of the system above roof surface. lan indicating the buildings and features o f the property (see example).
-The site plan shall show the • Property line locations Location of all structures Setback from property lines Location of solar panel installations 5 k and all edges of the roof.
-(To avoid turbulence and uplift, the er 1" lift from roof surface.
-E.g., for an array which is mounted setback.)
-Main service location 1202038215888 Solar easement across adjoining properties (if applicable) Updated 0 7/17 Page
+If No, explain and attach explanation if more space is need.

+- Elevation of structure illustrating the appearance of the proposed solar installation (see example) indicating the finished height of the system above roof surface. - 10.
+Site plan indicating the buildings and features of the property (see example).
+The site plan shall show the following: - Property line locations - Location of all structures - Setback from property lines - Location of solar panel installations - Solar panel setback dimension from the peak and all edges of the roof.
+(To avoid turbulence and uplift, the suggested set back from edges/ridges is 2" per 1" lift from roof surface.
+E.g., for an array which is mounted 4" off the roof surface, there would be an 8" setback.) - Main service location - Solar easement across adjoining properties (if applicable)